Meshtastic vs MeshCore feature parity

 Chat mention tokens

 Meshtastic and MeshCore use the literal form @[Display Name] in channel payloads for thread replies, legacy emoji tapbacks, path / hop summaries, and inline references.
-The client may keep the raw string in storage when a reply parent cannot be matched; the Chat tab still parses these segments for display only: brackets are hidden and the name is shown as a compact inline label (ChatPayloadText in ChatPanel.tsx, parser in chatMentionSegments.ts).
+The client may keep the raw string in storage when a reply parent cannot be matched; the Chat tab still parses these segments for display only: brackets are hidden and the name is shown as a compact inline label (ChatPayloadText.tsx, used from ChatPanel.tsx; parser in chatMentionSegments.ts).
 Threading / replyId behavior is unchanged; this is purely presentational.

 MeshCore Open: GIF wire (g:GIFID)

 MeshCore Open sends GIFs as compact wire text g:{giphyId} (Giphy CDN). mesh-client renders these inline in chat via meshcoreGifWire.ts and ChatPayloadText.tsx.
 Full Giphy media/page URLs are also recognized.
-Outbound GIF send (paste URL/ID or GIF button in Chat composer) is available when MeshCore Open compatibility is enabled in App → MeshCore Open wire (experimental).
+Outbound GIF send (paste URL/ID or GIF button in Chat composer) is available when MeshCore Open compatibility is enabled in Radio → MeshCore Open wire (experimental).

 MeshCore: emoji reactions (tapbacks)